Alarie helps Princeton women beat Penn to win Ivy title

 NEW HAVEN, Conn.
+(AP) — Bella Alarie provided an offensive spark and Princeton locked down defensively in the fourth quarter to win the Ivy League Tournament for the second straight year.

-(AP) — Bella Alarie scored 25 points and Gabrielle Rush added 18 to help Princeton beat rival Penn 65-54 on Sunday and win the Ivy League Tournament, clinching the conference’s automatic bid to the NCAAs.
+Alarie scored 25 points, Gabrielle Rush added 18 and the Tigers held Penn to one basket in the fourth quarter of a 65-54 win Sunday that clinched the conference’s automatic bid to the NCAAs.

+“I don’t know if it was anything tactical, we just wanted it so badly,” Rush said of the fourth quarter defense.
+“We knew what was going to hurt us.
+We locked down.
+That’s what it came down to.
+We held them to one basket in the fourth quarter.
+They are a great team, very hard to stop.
+I think that was a testament to us not just being a good offensive team.”

 Penn could get no closer the rest of the way as the Quakers missed their final eight shots.

+“They did a heck of a job,” Penn coach Mike McLaughlin said.
+“We lost our flow a little bit.
+We were better when we were a little in transition until the last eight minutes. … It was a flow, the tempo changed a little bit.
+I give them credit, they really locked down.”

-The Tigers ran out the final few seconds before celebrating in front of their bench as the clock ran out.
+The Tigers ran out the final few seconds before celebrating in front of their bench as the clock ran out before celebrating their NCAA bid.
+Alarie, who was honored as the tournament MVP, had an impromptu dance-party with the Princeton band as confetti covered Yale’s court.

 This was the third straight year that these two teams met for the Ivy League title.
 They split the first two meetings.